How to Build a Sturdy Stick Span — Easy Step-by-Step Guide

 Tips & Troubleshooting

 • 2Experiment with different bridge designs!
-Try adding more layers to the deck or creating triangular supports for increased stability.
+Try adding more layers to the deck, creating arched supports beneath the deck, or incorporating triangular trusses along the sides for increased stability.
+The possibilities for structural innovation are vast.

-• 3If your bridge seems wobbly, add more crossbeams or diagonal supports.
-Patience is key – let the glue dry fully between each step.
+• 3If your bridge seems wobbly or weak, don't despair!
+Add more crossbeams or diagonal supports to reinforce the structure.
+Patience is key – always allow the glue to dry fully between each step to ensure maximum strength and prevent unintended structural compromises.

 • 4Test your bridge's weight-bearing capacity gradually.
-Start with very light objects and increase the weight slowly to see how much it can hold.
+Start with very light objects and increase the weight slowly to see how much it can hold before it breaks.
+This incremental testing helps you understand the limits of your design and identify areas for potential improvement in future builds.

 Related Activities You Might Enjoy